 Red Gardens has vlogged extensively about dealing with rats, and some of his tips may be applicable to mice.

 He originally used a dog to catch escaping rats as he turned the compost.
-Terriers, in particular, are well known for their ratting skills and will eagerly dispose of rodents, although this might not be for the faint hearted!
+Terriers, in particular, are well known for their ratting skills.
+They will eagerly dispose of mice, although this might not be for the faint hearted!

 (When it comes to mice, it’s not just terriers that will dispose of them, though.
-I remember by mother’s spaniel wolfing down field mice before we could stop her.)
+I remember my mother’s spaniel wolfing down field mice before we could stop her.)

 (As a child I remember my own dog was not so effective.
-I cornered a rat once, and she grabbed the dog, shook it and let it go.
-I think she might have got bitten, as she refused to ever go near one in the future – as for the rat, I had to finish it off myself with a metal feed scoop.)
+I cornered a rat once, and she grabbed the rat, shook it and let it go.
+I think she might have got bitten, as she refused to ever go near one in the future.
+As for the rat, I had to finish it off myself with a metal feed scoop.)

 You can see the whole of RED Gardens guide below: